Justin Leiber: Early life

-Leiber was born in 1938 in Chicago, Illinois to writers Fritz Leiber and Jonquil Stephens Leiber.
+Leiber was born in 1938 in Chicago to writers Fritz Leiber and Jonquil Stephens Leiber.
 After completing his primary and secondary schooling at the University of Chicago Laboratory Schools, he went on to receive A.B.
 (1958), A.M.
 (1960) and Ph.D.
 (1967) degrees in philosophy from the University of Chicago and a B.Phil (1972) from St. Catherine's College, Oxford.

 Leiber had two children, attorney and novelist ArLynn Leiber Presser and singer and actor KC Leiber.

 Career

 Leiber had numerous academic appointments, including an instructorship at Memphis State University (1962–1963) and assistant professorships at Utica College of Syracuse University (1963–1965), the State University of New York at Buffalo (1966–1968) and Lehman College (1968–1977).
 While at the latter institution, he held visiting appointments at King's College London (honorary visitor; 1970–1971), St. Catherine's College, Oxford (philosophy tutor; 1971–1972) and the Massachusetts Institute of Technology (visiting scientist; 1976–1978).
 A full professor at the University of Houston from 1978 onward, Leiber ended his career at Florida State University.